Kirby School District 140 owns and operates its own transportation system.

 - Live one and one-half (1.5) miles or more from the school they attend, free of charge.

-- Are in grades Kindergarten through eighth grade and live between seven-tenths (.7) and one and one-half 1.5) miles from the school they attend, at an annual fee established by the Board of Education of Kirby School District 140.
+- Are in grades Kindergarten through eighth grade and live between seven-tenths (.7) and under one and one-half 1.5) miles from the school they attend, at an annual fee established by the Board of Education of Kirby School District 140.

 Bus fees are established for the beginning of each school year.
 If a parent chooses not to pay for the bus, they have the option of paying at a later date, providing there is room on that particular bus.
 See section on Special Services Transportation for information regarding students with Individual Education Plans.

 Special Services Transportation